 The one thing you’ll always have to pay for with WordPress is hosting, without which you will have nowhere to install WordPress.

-You have two options on this front — you can avail of general purpose, ‘shared’ hosting from a provider like Hostpapa or ‘managed’ WordPress hosting (faster, more secure — but more expensive too) from a dedicated WordPress hosting company like Kinsta or WP Engine.
+You have two options on this front — you can avail of general purpose, ‘shared’ hosting from a provider like Hostpapa or ‘managed’ Wordpress hosting (faster, more secure — but more expensive too) from a dedicated WordPress hosting company like Kinsta.

-As you might expect, managed WordPress hosting brings considerably better site performance and security (along with improved SEO) — but shared hosting can work out ok for smaller-scale projects.
+As you might expect, managed WordPress hosting brings considerably better site performance and security (along with improved SEO) — but shared hosting can work out ok for small-scale projects.

-Here are some figures which demonstrate the costs you might expect to incur if you were to build your WordPress site yourself whilst investing in higher-quality services / components:
+Here are some figures that demonstrate the costs you might expect to incur if you were to build your WordPress site yourself whilst investing in higher-quality services / components:

 Premium theme: $175